barry-waldbaum-rl/reat-vm-setup/README.md

 cp -r .ssh/ vnc_docker/ssh
 ```

-9. Create the Dockerfile that will be used to add VNC software to the VM.
+9. Create the Dockerfile that will be used to build the VNC container.

 ```bash
 cat << EOF > ~/vnc_docker/Dockerfile